Wout Faes: Early years

 Faes moved to the Anderlecht youth academy from Lierse in 2012.
 He could then count on interest from Premier League club Chelsea and Manchester United, but he still signed his first professional contract with Anderlecht.
-From the 2015–16 season, Faes began practicing regularly with the club's first team.
+From the 2015–16 season, Faes began practising regularly with the club's first team.
 A month after he took bronze with Belgium U17 at the 2015 FIFA U-17 World Cup, he extended his contract with Anderlecht.
 Faes reached the semi-finals of the UEFA Youth League with the club in both the 2014–15 season and the 2015–16 season, with him captaining the team in the latter campaign.

 Loans

 Anderlecht sent Faes on loan to Dutch Eredivisie club Heerenveen for the second half of the 2016–17 season.
 Anderlecht did not include an option to buy.
 Faes made his debut in the Eredivisie on 1 April 2017.
 He came on as a substitute against Heracles Almelo in the 35th minute for Reza Ghoochannejhad.
-The defender then received a place in the starting lineup in all remaining games of the regular season.
+The defender then received a place in the starting line-up in all remaining games of the regular season.
 His last match for Heerenveen was the first leg of the semi-final of the play-offs for European football against Utrecht.
 Heerenveen ultimately lost twice to Utrecht, which meant that the club missed out on UEFA Europa League participation that season.

 On his return to Anderlecht, Faes was immediately demoted to the C-team by the new head coach René Weiler.
 On 12 July 2017, it was announced that Excelsior had signed Faes on a one-season loan deal.
 Shortly after his arrival, Faes was joined by a fellow countryman in Jinty Caenepeel.
-The first three matchdays, Faes was in the starting lineup of head coach Mitchell van der Gaag, who emphasized defensive football, but afterwards he received less playing time due to the renewal of Jordy de Wijs's loan deal.
+The first three matchdays, Faes was in the starting line-up of head coach Mitchell van der Gaag, who emphasised defensive football, but afterwards he received less playing time due to the renewal of Jordy de Wijs's loan deal.
 Despite the fact that De Wijs formed a very strong central defensive duo with Jurgen Mattheij that season, Faes made nineteen league appearances in the Eredivisie that season.